Peel River railway bridge, Tamworth

-The Peel River railway bridge is a heritage-listed railway bridge that carries the Main North line across the Peel River connecting North Tamworth to Tambinda, both in the Tamworth Regional Council local government area of New South Wales, Australia.
+The Peel River railway bridge is a heritage-listed railway bridge that carries the Main North line across the Peel River connecting North Tamworth to Taminda, both in the Tamworth Regional Council local government area of New South Wales, Australia.
 The railway bridge was designed by John Whitton as the Engineer-in-Chief for Railways and built during 1882 by J. S. Bennett, with iron work by J. & C. Brettell, Worcester, England.
 The bridge is also known as the Tamworth rail bridge over Peel River and the Tamworth Lattice Railway Bridge.
-The property is owned by RailCorp, an agency of the Government of New South Wales.
+The property is owned by Transport Asset Holding Entity, an agency of the Government of New South Wales.
 The bridge was added to the New South Wales State Heritage Register on 2 April 1999 and was added to the (now defunct) Register of the National Estate on 18 April 1989.

 The bridge is located 454.125 km from Sydney Central station.

 History

 During the 20-year period 1873-1893 there was a massive programme of public works in New South Wales, particularly in expanding the road and rail networks.
 It was a boom period that ended with a severe economic depression.

 Despite the boom conditions, the respective Chief Engineers, for Roads (William C. Bennett) and for Railways (John Whitton) were constrained to economise by using as much local material as possible, consequently an enormous amount of hardwood timber was used for bridgeworks, mostly timber beam and timber truss bridges.

 However, there were many major rivers to be crossed, requiring long span bridges, for which no form of timber bridge was suitable.
 These large bridges had to be metal and supplied from England, a very expensive import cost to the successive colonial governments.

 Both Chief Engineers were British so they chose the widely used wrought iron lattice truss bridge in the half-through form.
 Twelve of these were built for the railways and 24 for roads.
 These two sets of iron lattice bridges are the most significant group of bridges of the colonial period.
 A high percentage are extant and still in use, eleven on railways and eighteen on roads.

 The current railway lattice bridges are: